 Nancy joined Watsi on December 29th, 2013.
-Seven years ago, Nancy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nancy's most recent donation traveled 8,200 miles to support Kidus, happy baby boy from Ethiopia, to treat his birth condition of his bladder.
+Eight years ago, Nancy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nancy's most recent donation traveled 8,500 miles to support Brian, a 10-year-old boy from Kenya, to treat his clubfoot so he can run and play.